-If you’re wanting to visit a classic Scottish castle with your dog, instead consider visiting Culzean Castle and Country Park.
-Located a 1-hour drive southwest of Glasgow (on the way to Cairnryan and the dog-friendly ferry across to Belfast), dogs are permitted in the extensive landscaped gardens and woodland that surround the castle.
-The only exceptions are inside buildings, walled gardens and most of the cafes and restaurants.
-Dogs need to also be kept on a leash.
+If you’re wanting to visit a classic Scottish castle with your dog, instead consider visiting the National Trust-listed Culzean Castle and Country Park.
+It’s located a one-hour drive southwest of Glasgow (on the way to Cairnryan and the dog-friendly ferry across to Belfast).

 While the beaches of Scotland may not be suitable for swimming except for the most hardy soles, the country is still blessed with many beautiful beaches, many that allow dogs.

 Head to the Isle of Cumbrae, west of Glasgow and a quick ferry ride across, and visit the award-winning sandy stretch of Newton Beach at the village of Millport.
 An old-fashioned spot, the beach is great of paddling and crabbing.
 Don’t also miss getting a photo of your pooch with the painted crocodile on a log.

 Alternatively, head north to Redpoint North Beach, about 10 miles south-west of Gairloch.
 With views stretching off to the Isle of Skye on a clear day, it’s a wild and secluded spot.

 For more recommendations on dog-friendly beaches in Scotland, check out The Beach Guide, with almost 150 beaches around Scotland listed.

 7. Take a Day Trip to the Orkney Islands